 RP: It also has to do with transparency.
 I don’t have traditional training in music.
-I’ve never played in bands so it’s really difficult for me to count bars, so we’ve found signs or cues that Morten would give me and we use it as part of the performance.
+I’ve never played in bands, so it’s really difficult for me to count bars.
+We’ve found signs or cues that Morten would give me and we use it as part of the performance.

-MJO: That’s an early example of the military aspect of N.M.O.: We were wondering how to get from A to B, how to manouvre from different patterns and parts, and then we started looking into using military hand signs.
-That was not really by coincidence as my style of drumming – and in fact most trained drummers’ style of drumming – essentially involves military techniques.
+MJO: That’s an early example of the military aspect of N.M.O.: We were wondering how to get from A to B, how to manoeuvre from different patterns and parts to others, and then we started looking into using military hand signs.
+That was not really by coincidence, as my style of drumming – and in fact most trained drummers’ style of drumming – essentially involves military techniques.

 RP: Morten made a podcast about it.

-MJO: Yeah, and by looking into other sides of the military, simple principles of organisation and movement on the ground and grouping it with our aesthetic ideas a lot of our performative stuff was already there.
+MJO: Yeah, and by looking into other sides of the military, simple principles of organisation and movement on the ground, and grouping these with our aesthetic ideas, a lot of our performative stuff was already there.